ubuntu/ubuntu-project-docs/SRU Documentation Reboot.rst

 If the regression *only* applies to the package in -proposed, please follow up to the bug with a detailed explanation, and tag the bug with regression-proposed.
-To ensure that the package doesn’t accidentally get released, add a comment to an existing bug and change the appropriate tag to verification-<series>-failed.
+To ensure that the package doesn't accidentally get released, add a comment to an existing bug and change the appropriate tag to verification-<series>-failed.